treydenklein/Comprehensive_Supply_Chain_Analysis/README.md

 #### Breakdown of the Results:

 - **In-Store Sales Lead:** With sales of over $34 million, this channel is the most successful, indicating a strong customer presence and preference for in-person shopping.
-This might reflect a traditional retail environment, customer loyalty, or unique in-store experiences
+This might reflect a traditional retail environment, customer loyalty, or unique in-store experiences.
 - **Online Sales Success:** The second-highest sales come from online shopping, totaling about $24.6 million.
 This shows a significant shift towards e-commerce, a common trend in many industries.
-It suggests that the business has a substantial digital footprint, with customers likely valuing convenience and the ability to shop from home
+It suggests that the business has a substantial digital footprint, with customers likely valuing convenience and the ability to shop from home.
 - **Potential Growth Areas:** The data could hint at areas for growth or optimization.
 For example, increasing the online presence or expanding wholesale partnerships could be strategic.
-Alternatively, analyzing in-store sales to understand what drives its success could inform other channels
+Alternatively, analyzing in-store sales to understand what drives its success could inform other channels.

 ![Sales by Channel Bar Graph](assets/sales_by_channel_bar_chart.png) _Bar graph visualizing the total amount of sales brought in by the various sales channels_